-Dream Acts is an environmental assemblage of video, photography and objects that seeks to share the creative energy of the residents of Abbey Court, while exploring the boundaries real and imagined that shape perceptions of and interactions with an environment and community.
+Dream Acts was an environmental assemblage of video, photography and objects that shared the creative energy of the residents of Abbey Court while exploring the boundaries real and imagined that shape perceptions of and interactions with an environment and community.

 The artist team of Eleanor Blake, Lincoln Hancock, and Neill Prewitt worked in the Abbey Court apartment complex, located in Carrboro on Jones Ferry Road.
-The artists worked directly with the residents to create a cooperative project that celebrates and explores the community.
+The artists worked directly with the residents to create a cooperative project that celebrated and reflected the community.

 The project culminated in an exhibition at 523 East Franklin Street held in June and July of 2011 that was an environmental installation of sculptural and found objects, soundscapes, and multi-channel video projections that combine elements of celebration and a portrait of life in the community.